MCP Server for Milvus

 - `milvus_list_collections`: List all collections in the database

-- `milvus_create_collection`: Create a new collection with specified schema
+- `milvus_create_collection`: Create a new collection with quick setup or customized schema

 - Parameters: